Trump-backed candidate's 'monkey' comment draws fire in Florida race

 More than 3.5 million people voted out of 13 million registered voters in the state for a turnout rate of 27 percent, the highest for a non-presidential Florida primary since 2002.

-Gillum, 39, “is a kind of young Democrat that can actually, for a change, spike turnout,” said Susan MacManus, a political analyst and retired political science professor at the University of South Florida.

-Three African-Americans have been nominated in gubernatorial races this year, all from the Democratic Party: Gillum, Stacey Abrams in Georgia and Ben Jealous in Maryland.

-DeSantis won his primary by touting his closeness to Trump, who endorsed him a few months ago.
-Trump took to Twitter on Wednesday morning to tout the congressman again, slamming Gillum as a “failed” mayor in Tallahassee, the state capital, without providing evidence.
+DeSantis won his primary by touting his closeness to Trump, who took to Twitter on Wednesday morning to slam Gillum as a “failed” mayor, without providing evidence.

-DeSantis, 39, has been a staunch defender of the president against Special Counsel Robert Mueller’s investigation into potential ties between Trump’s campaign and Russia in 2016.
-Trump denies there was any collusion.

 Gillum won as an unabashed progressive who backed “Medicare for all,” impeaching Trump and standing up to the National Rifle Association.

-A victory by him would mark a change in fortunes for Florida Democrats, who have been out of the governor’s office for 20 years, and have lost close races after nominating moderates who failed to generate enough enthusiasm, particularly among minority voters key to the Democratic base.
+A victory would mark a change in fortunes for Florida Democrats, who have been out of the governor’s office for 20 years, and have lost close races after nominating moderates who failed to generate enough enthusiasm, particularly among minority voters key to the Democratic base.
+Just 48 percent of the state’s registered Democrats are white, according to state data.
+Florida’s registered Republicans are 83 percent white.

-“We certainly believe that for too long the aspirations and needs of communities of color have been pushed aside as the Democratic Party runs to the center.
-I think Andrew Gillum is another example of how people are motivated to vote for people with bold platforms,” said Andrea Mercado, executive director of New Florida Majority and the New Florida Vision PAC, which is focused on turning out infrequent minority voters and canvaased for Gillum.
+“For too long the aspirations and needs of communities of color have been pushed aside as the Democratic Party runs to the center,” said Andrea Mercado, executive director of New Florida Majority and the New Florida Vision PAC, which is focused on turning out infrequent minority voters.

-Gillum ran up big margins in Jacksonville, Miami and other big metro areas.
-He trailed Graham in opinion polls for much of the race but surged late with the backing of liberal U.S. Senator Bernie Sanders of Vermont and high-profile wealthy liberal donors like George Soros and Tom Steyer.

-The state, the third-most populous in the nation behind heavily progressive California and generally conservative Texas, is often closely contested in federal and state races.
+The group knocked on tens of thousands of doors, and sent more than 200,000 text messages in support of Gillum, she said.

 Reporting by Letitia Stein in Florida; additional reporting by David Gaffen; Writing by David Gaffen; Editing by Colleen Jenkins and Jonathan Oatis